Thomas Lee (analyst)

-Thomas Jong Lee, commonly known as “Tom” Lee is an American entrepreneur, financial analyst, strategist, investor, businessman, and full-time contributor on CNBC's Fast Money, Tech Check, Halftime Report, and Closing Bell shows.
+Thomas Jong Lee, commonly known as Tom Lee, is an American financial analyst, businessman, and contributor on CNBC.

 Early life and education

 Lee was born in Westland, MI, the third child of four siblings of Korean immigrant parents.
 His father was a retired psychiatrist and his mother a homemaker turned Subway franchise owner.

 Lee received his BS in Economics from the Wharton School at the University of Pennsylvania with concentrations in Finance and Accounting.
 At UPenn, he joined Delta Upsilon Fraternity.
-He is a CFA charterholder and is an active member of CFA Society of New York and the NY Economic Club.
+He is a CFA charterholder.

 Business career

 Lee started his career in the early 1990s at Kidder, Peabody & Company then later at Salomon Smith Barney.
 In 1999, he joined J.P.
 Morgan Chase & Co as chief equity strategist.

 While at J.P.
 Morgan, Lee's research attracted critics.
 In 2002, a publicly listed company Nextel was critical of Lee's research.
 This discord gained national media attention and was profiled in the November 22, 2002 Wall Street Journal article, Unhappy Firm Bites Back: Nextel Says, Analyze This.

-In 2014, Lee left J.P Morgan to start his own research boutique advisory firm, Fundstrat Global Advisors.
-Lee currently serves as the Head of Research for Fundstrat Global Advisors and is an advisor to NewEdge Wealth, a Connecticut-based wealth management firm.
-Lee also sits on the board of directors of the New York Asian Film Festival.